DBS06/OlyExifSort/README.md

 # OlyExifSort

 This Script detects and sorts images which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.
+This script is intended to simplify the sort-out process, after you come back from a photo session.
+See "Usage/Recommended Workflow" for more information

+## Usage/Recommended Workflow
+I use the script to identify the image-sequences which where taken with the HDR- and Focus-Bracketing-Mode.
+I usually copy the images from a photo session in one folder and name it i.e. "Vienna", then I start the script.
+After this, I have the "normal" taken photos and the photos taken with AEA- and HDR-Bracketing-Mode separated. <br>
+**In short I recommend the following workflow**:
+- Create a folder and paste your images which you want to sort inside of this folder.<br>
+**Note**: use a folder name which should be final, because the subfolders will be named like that!<br>
+- Call script with:<br>
+`python .\OlyExifSort.py -p C:\\path\\to\\your\\folder`<br>
+- After the script is finished, start with sorting out your photos.<br>
+**Attention**: I recommend to not delete any of the images before you start the script!<br>

+**Note: use the script at your own risk!
+The script does not delete anything, therefore it shouldn't be risky at all!**

 ## What does this script do